 Other named kavalactones include kavain, methysticin, and dihydromethysticin.

 High doses of kava extracts are thought to cause muscle relaxation and even paralysis (without loss of consciousness) at very high doses.4-7

 Kava also has local anesthetic properties, producing peculiar numbing sensations when held in the mouth.

 The method of action of kava is not fully understood.
 Conventional tranquilizers in the Valium family interact with special binding sites in the brain called GABA receptors.
 Early studies of kava suggested that the herb does not affect these receptors.8 However, more recent studies have found an interaction.9,10

 The early researchers may have missed the connection because kava appears to affect somewhat unusual parts of the brain.

-In 1990, Germany's Commission E authorized the use of kava for relieving "states of nervous anxiety, tension, and agitation," based on evidence from several
+Kava is associated with relieving "states of nervous anxiety, tension, and agitation," based on evidence from several

 Like other anxiety-reducing drugs, kava could be useful for